AI4Finance-Foundation/FinRL-Meta/tutorials_notebook/README.md

 ## File Structure

-There are five parts.
+There are five：

-1-Introduction: basic demos prepared for beginners.
+1-Introduction: basic demos for beginners.

 2-Advance: advanced demos, e.g., ensemble stock trading.

-3-Practical: paper trading and live trading (in the future).
+3-Practical: paper trading and live trading (To Do).

 4-Optimization: hyperparameter tuning.

-5-Others: other demos.
+5-Others.